Afrochemist/OverviewNotes/LinuxCommands.md

 ls

-pwd
+pwd - shows the path directory

 cd

 sudo

-ip addr
+ip addr - prints the ipv4 address

 ifconfig

-nano
+nano - opens a file

 touch

-mv
+mv - moves a file to another location

-cp
+cp - copies a file

-useradd
+useradd - adds a user

 ssh

-mkdir
+mkdir - makes a directory

-rmdir
+rmdir - removes a directory

 cat